SVT1: History

-A major corporate revamp in 2001 saw the channel repositioned as SVT's flagship network in an effort to make it the most watched television station in Sweden - a position previously held by SVT2.
+A major corporate revamp in 2001 saw the channel repositioned as SVT's flagship network to make it the most-watched television station in Sweden - a position previously held by SVT2.
 As part of the revamp, TV2's popular news programme Rapport (Report) moved to the first network while Aktuellt moved to the second network.

 Alongside Rapport, SVT's main entertainment shows air on the first channel, including Melodifestivalen, Så ska det låta and På spåret are broadcast on this channel.

+In October 2006, some programs on SVT1 began to be broadcast in HDTV format via the channel SVT HD.
+In June 2008, SVT HD started broadcasting upscaled programs from SVT1 when there were no HD programs available.

+On 25 August 2008, a further change was made.
+The biggest change, which received a lot of criticism, was that Bolibompas 18:00 (6:00 pm) broadcast, after more than twenty years on SVT1, as well as more programs from the children's range, were moved to Barnkanalen.
+At the same time, regional news moved to SVT1, which made it possible to move SVT2's pre-evening block with news, regional news and Go'kväll to SVT1.

+On 7 September 2009, SVT1 became a 24-hour broadcasting channel when the nightly simulcast with SVT24 was replaced by essentially repeats.

+On 17 June 2010, SVT received permission from the government to start broadcasting two HDTV channels in the digital terrestrial network.
+On 20 September 2010, SVT HD was discontinued and replaced by a full-time simulcast of SVT1 in HDTV format.
+On 1 November, HD broadcasts began in the terrestrial network in several locations.

 Logos and identities

 1956 to 1969

 Initially known as Radiotjänst TV, the channel was renamed as Sveriges Radio TV after its parent company.
 It was usually referred to as TV for short, as it was the only television service available at the time.

 During the 1960s, the television service usually used the Sveriges Radio logo as identification.
 It was designed by Karl-Erik Forsberg and is still in use by Sveriges Radio.
 At start up and closedown, the service used an ident slide consisting of an art deco version of central Stockholm, with the Stockholm City Hall in the centre.